 Holiday cottage, Jevington, East Sussex

 Brooke's Cottage has an enviable position within the South Downs National Park with gorgeous views over the countryside.
 The cottage itself has an open plan living, dining and kitchen area with double aspect views of the rolling hills, woodland and garden.
-There is a leather sofa to relax on in the evenings with both Freeview TV and WiFi to keep you entertained.
-The kitchen is fully fitted and has everything you would need to rustle up a hearty breakfast before heading out to enjoy all of the surrounding activities.
+There is a leather sofa to relax on in the evenings with both Freeview TV and WiFi to keep you entertained and there is also a fitted kitchen in the open plan living area.

 The bedroom is light and airy with lovely views, it has a double bed with both a wardrobe and dressing table.
 The compact yet modern bathroom is ensuite to the bedroom with a step up to the shower cubicle, a WC and basin.